-- Restrictive covenants in employee contracts limit where physicians can practice after leaving their current employer. - o As larger health systems grow into specific regions, these clauses can include a larger radius on where physicians are able to practice for a period of time. - This can affect the patient/physician relationship as patients may not be able to travel to see their physician.
+- Restrictive covenants in employee contracts limit where physicians can practice after leaving their current employer. - As larger health systems grow into specific regions, these clauses can have a greater mile radius on where physicians are able to practice and for a certain number of years. - This can affect the patient/physician relationship in how far a patient is willing or able to travel to see their physician.
 For patients this can be both clinically and emotionally disruptive. - Early 2023, the Federal Trade Commission proposed a rule that would ban employers from imposing noncompete clauses on their workers.
 The initial draft of the proposal seems to ban non-profits, including hospital systems.